 Activity is Up, Impact is Stalled.
 Here’s How to Beat the AI Illusion

 For years, revenue leaders prioritized predictability, building systems, templates, motions, and cadences that could be replicated.
-While this may have improved returns in the short term, over time it has hindered many go-to-market (GTM) teams’ ability to respond to changing markets, buyers, and behaviors.
+While this improved returns in the short term, it has left many GTM teams unable to respond to changing markets, buyers, and behaviors.
+The old ways no longer work.

-ZoomInfo’s 2025 Go-to-Market Intelligence Report lays this out with proprietary data and expert insights, and gives GTM leaders a blueprint to operate smarter, faster, and more creatively by making intelligence the center of their revenue engine.
+ZoomInfo, the all-in-one AI GTM Platform, published the 2025 GTM Intelligence Report with proprietary data and expert insights to give GTM leaders a blueprint for operating smarter, faster, and more creatively by making intelligence the center of their revenue engine.

 Many modern GTM engines were built for predictability in an era of constant economic growth.
-But today, they’re creating gridlock.
-Sales and marketing teams are overwhelmed, and the old reliable methods just aren’t cutting it.
+Today, they're creating gridlock.
+Sales and marketing teams are overwhelmed, and the old reliable methods just aren't cutting it.

-• The average GTM stack includes tools from 23 vendors, and teams suffer from siloed systems and poor data quality.
+• The average GTM stack includes tools from 23 vendors, and teams suffer from siloed systems and poor data quality (ZoomInfo GTM Workspace launch, October 2025).

-• ZoomInfo data reveals that the vast majority of GTM leaders cite poor-quality data as a major barrier to success.
+• ZoomInfo data reveals that the vast majority of GTM leaders cite poor-quality data as a major barrier to success (ZoomInfo 2025 Go-to-Market Intelligence Report).

 • Pipeline stalls and productivity crashes as teams chase volume instead of value.

-AI use in GTM has grown nearly 900% since 2022.
-But too many companies are seeing lackluster results because they’re deploying AI on top of broken intelligence infrastructures.
+AI use in GTM has grown nearly 900% since 2022 (ZoomInfo 2025 Go-to-Market Intelligence Report).
+But too many companies are seeing lackluster results because they're deploying AI on top of broken intelligence infrastructures.
+Teams that want AI to do real GTM work, rather than hallucinate on stale data, need a verified, continuously refreshed context layer underneath it: that is what the GTM Context Graph provides, connecting 100M+ companies and 500M+ contacts to your own agents through MCP or one API.

 High-performing sales teams aren't running better cadences.
 They're throwing out the old playbook entirely.